bogutskyy/custom-post-type-ui/readme.txt

 * Updated: Added `types` to disallowed taxonomy slugs.
 * Updated: Amended some helper text on the listings page regarding templates.
 Props @tarecord

-= 1.8.2 - 2020-12-29 =
-* Fixed: Addressed some missing available labels for taxonomies.
-* Updated: Provide page slug and link to page if a post type slug is matching an existing page.
-* Updated: Support link was pointed to legacy WordPress Codex but had been moved to Developer Portal.
-Props @robwent

-= 1.8.1 - 2020-09-21 =
-* Fixed: Issues with WP-CLI importing.
-* Added: Menu icon preview that should have been in 1.8.0, but was missed.
-Props @glebkema

-= 1.8.0 - 2020-08-14 =
-* Added: support for default terms with a custom taxonomy.
-* Updated: Removed the forcing of underscores for post type slugs.
-Taxonomies are still forced.
-* Fixed: jQuery compatibility issue with WordPress 5.5.0

 == Upgrade Notice ==

 = 1.10.0 - TBD =